muthuishere/declarative-optional/README.md

 Declarative-Optional
 ===================

-> A Declarative way to deal with null or undefined or promises with an Optional monad and chaining them
+> A Declarative way to code javascript and deal with null or undefined or promises with an Optional monad and chaining them